MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-specify-send-receive-groups.md

 # Office Customization Tool (OCT) 2016 Help: Specify Send/Receive Groups

+**Applies to:** *Office Professional Plus 2016, Office Standard 2016*

 **Summary**: Define Send/Receive groups for Exchange accounts and folders, and specify the tasks that are performed on each group during a Send/Receive in Outlook.

 A Send/Receive group contains a collection of Outlook accounts and folders.
 You can specify different options for Send/Receive groups when Outlook is online and offline.